 The staff of the Lutheran Volunteer Corps (LVC) determine the compatibility of prospective placements with LVC’s mission and goals.
 An effort is made to recruit placements representing a wide variety of issue areas and communities, ranging from direct service to public policy, community organizing, and advocacy.
 We take into account the specific merits and circumstances of each prospective placement.

-- Organizations must be a 501(3)c status non-profit.
+- Organizations should be a 501(3)c status non-profit.

-Mission and focus
+Mission and Focus

 LVC is looking for agencies that address issues of social justice – making sure everyone has access to basic resources and opportunities.
 We look forward to working with organizations that demonstrate excellence in their work, and that have a policy of openness and non-discrimination toward people of all sexual orientations, gender identities, religious expressions and racial backgrounds.
 Learn more about Our Values.

-- We seek to place Volunteers in organizations that are not otherwise able to afford a full-time staff person in the position and therefore the Volunteer position does not displace, duplicate or compete with a regular, full-time, compensated employee.
+- We seek to place in organizations that are not otherwise able to afford a full-time staff person in the position and therefore the position does not displace, duplicate or compete with a regular, full-time, compensated employee.

-Volunteer Position Description
+Fellow Position Description